Save lives, from the workplace to anyplace.

 Automotive Safety Technology

-Supports mandatory or voluntary inclusion of new automotive safety technologies in vehicles to help reduce crashes
+Supports mandatory or voluntary adoption of new automotive safety technologies in vehicles to help reduce crashes

-and education programs to ensure the driving public knows how to use them.
+and supports education programs to ensure drivers know how to use these safety technologies.

 Graduated Driver Licensing